-Jumper Setting
+Jumper r Setting

 J3 1-2 installed

 J8 1-2 installed

-- Plug the FlashPro4 ribbon cable into connector J5 (JTAG Programming Header) on the IGLOO2 Evaluation Kit board. - 3.
+- 2. Plug the FlashPro4 ribbon cable into connector J5 (JTAG Programming Header) on the IGLOO2 Evaluation Kit board. - 3.
 Connect the power supply to the J6 connector and FlashPro Programmer. - 4.
-Change the power supply SW7 switch to ON. - Open the IGLOO2\FlashFreeze Libero project (refer to "Appendix A Design Files" section on page 16) - Update the eNVM client memory file path.
+Change the power supply SW7 switch to ON. - Open the IGLOO2\FlashFreeze Libero project (refer to "Appendix: Design Files" section on page 18). - Update the eNVM client memory file path.
 For more information about how to correct the errors detected during eNVM programming data generation, refer to http://soc.microsemi.com/kb/article.aspx?id=SL5657.

 Expand Program Design in the Design Flow window.
-Double-click on Run PROGRAM Action to begin programming as shown in Figure 8.
+Double-click on Run PROGRAM Action to begin programming as shown in Figure 9.
 A green check mark appears next to the Program Design in the Design Flow window to indicate programming is completed successfully.

-Figure 8 • Program the Design
+Figure 9 • Program the Design

 Note: The IGLOO2 Evaluation Kit board can be programmed using the FlashPro standalone with the provided \.stp file.
-Refer to "Appendix A - Design Files" on page 16 for more information.
+For more information, refer to "Appendix: Design Files" on page 18.